From Traditional BDR to Hardware-Free Direct-to-Cloud: How the Remote Workforce is Guiding Digital Transformation

 Total Cost of Ownership

-Without local BDR hardware, there are no extra or hidden costs related to leasing, maintenance, or client visits.
-We expect MSPs to experience significant savings with D2C, while continuing to protect client data, and hitting their RPO and RTO targets for servers, workstations, and laptops.
+With hardware-free BDR, there are no extra or hidden costs related to leasing, maintenance, or client visits.
+We expect MSPs to experience significant savings with Direct-to-Cloud, while continuing to protect client data, and hitting their RPO and RTO targets for servers, workstations, and laptops.

 About the Author: